sagemath/trac_to_gh/Issue 5170.md

 # Issue 5170: Get rid of the tooltip for Tinymce saying to doubleclick---it's annoying after a while.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5170

 Original creator: jason